-- Trusted results with the most representative CPT normative samples collected.
-Learn more about the Normative Sample.
+- Trusted results with the most representative CPT normative samples collected

-- Easy to understand clinical likelihood statements are based on T-scores and displayed as very high, high, moderate, or minimal.
+- Easy-to-understand clinical likelihood statements that are based on T-scores and displayed as very high, high, moderate, or minimal

 How to Use the Assessment